 When bees contract nosemosis it attacks the digestive system, causes weakness and cachexia (muscle loss).
 Bees cannot digest and absorb nutrients and then entire colonies can simply die.

-Remarkably, a recent study from Poland about bees and hemp found that hemp extracts could be the key to protecting bees who have been exposed to neonicotinoids.
+Remarkably, a recent study from the Department of Invertebrate Ecophysiology and Experimental Biology, University of Life Sciences in Lublin, Poland about bees and hemp and another supporting study from Colorado State University found that hemp extracts could be the key to protecting bees who have been exposed to neonicotinoids.

-The Maria Curie-Skłodowska University researchers studied around 5,000 bees, looking at the potential protective effects of hemp extracts against neonicotinoid pesticides.
+The Polish researchers studied around 5,000 bees, looking at the potential protective effects of hemp extracts against neonicotinoid pesticides.

 Inspired by reports that hemp extract protects human nerve cells, the researchers decided to check whether it would be the same in the case of a bee.

 The research team found that bees exposed to both a neonicotinoid pesticide and hemp extract not only lived longer than the bees only exposed to the pesticide, but they also lived just as long as the bees that had no contact all with the pesticide.

 It’s believed that the use of such hemp extracts could present a major breakthrough in the future of bee conservation.